 - Seek medical attention as soon as possible to check on your injuries.
 If treatment is delayed, the other party may argue that it was not his negligent driving that caused your injury, but rather something that occurred between the time of the motorcycle accident and your visit to the doctor

 Motorcycle collisions can occur between two motorcycles, a motorcycle and another vehicle, or a motorcycle and a pedestrian, animal, or the motorcyclist alone.

 Since motorcyclists do not enjoy the extra protection that cars provide, an accident can result it many types of injuries, including:

 - Internal Injuries

 - Severe injuries to limbs

-How Can a Motorcycle Accident Attorney Help?
+How Can our Motorcycle Accident Attorney in Orlando Help?

-You want an experienced Orlando motorcycle accident attorney who not only understands the laws, but understands firsthand what causes most accidents.
+You want an experienced Orlando motorcycle accident lawyer who not only understands the laws, but understands firsthand what causes most accidents.
 We know the prejudice that many non-riders have and are acutely aware of the need to overcome a jury’s potential prejudice against a motorcyclist.
 Our team at NeJame Law is here to help and assist.
 Whether the injury is small or serious, or in the event you have lost a friend or loved one due to a motorcycle accident, contact us for an immediate no-cost consultation and evaluation.